jmd-dk/concept/concept/docs/tutorial/beyond_matter_only.rst

    of available rungs (and thus the minimum allowed particle time step) is determined through the ``N_rungs`` parameter.
-With ``N_rungs = 1``, all particles are kept fixed at rung 0, i.e. the base time step, and so no adaptive time stepping takes place.
+With ``N_rungs = 1``, all particles are kept fixed at rung 0, i.e. the base time step, and so no adaptive time-stepping takes place.
 The distribution of particles across all rungs is printed at the start of each time step, for ``N_rungs > 1``.

 To make the usual plot of the relative power spectrum --- this time comparing